Own-Data-Privateer/hoardy-web/README.md

 ### Optional, but convenient

-- [The simple archiving server](./simple_server/) that simply dumps everything the `Hoardy-Web` extension submits to it to disk, one file per HTTP request+response.
+- [The `hoardy-web-sas` simple archiving server](./simple_server/) that simply dumps everything the `Hoardy-Web` extension submits to it to disk, one file per HTTP request+response.

   The simple archiving server is *stable* (it's so simple there hardly could be any bugs there).

 ### Optional, but almost always required at some point

-- [The `hoardy-web` tool](./tool/) that allows you to display, search, organize, and manipulate archived data.
+- [The `hoardy-web` CLI tool](./tool/) that allows you to display, search, organize, and manipulate archived data.

   `hoardy-web` tool is deep in its *beta* stage.
   At the moment, it does about 70% of the stuff I want it to do, and the things it does it does not do as well as I'd like.